 1. Introduction

 As Experimental Statistics, these data are subject to revisions as our methodology and systems are refined.
-The official statistics from Companies House, including the quarterly publication on Incorporated companies in the UK, provide a more robust and detailed set of data on register activities, but on a less frequent basis.
+The official statistics from Companies House, including the quarterly publication on incorporated companies in the UK, provide a more robust and detailed set of data on register activities, but on a less frequent basis.

-Nôl i'r tabl cynnwys2.
-About the data source
+2. About the data source

 What is a company?

-The Companies House register only includes Private Limited, Private Unlimited and Public Limited Companies that have incorporated with Companies House.
-Companies are business entities where the shareholders', or owners', liability is limited to what they invest in the company.
+Companies are business entities where the shareholders’, or owners’, liability is limited to what they invest in the company.
 Put another way, a company has a separate legal identity from those who own or run it.
 The Companies House register doesn't include sole traders, business partnerships, government departments, or some types of charity.

 A company is a specific type of legal form of business, covering those businesses that are registered (incorporated) at Companies House.
 Some companies are set up for purposes that are not directly related to economic activity, such as the protection of names, or by clubs or societies.